popatre/react-custom-hooks/README.md

 Use this hook to update the modal when you click a book.
 The modal should show 3 books by the same publisher of the book.

-4. Create a hook named `useModal` which will handle the state/setting of state for the modal
+4. Create a hook named `useModal` which will handle the state, as well as the functions to open/close the modal.

 ### Extra